 Emergency Medical Services

-The department responds to over 4,000 emergency medical calls each year.
-Lutheran General Hospital, located in Park Ridge, is a level 1-trauma center.
-Park Ridge is also very close to Resurrection Hospital in Chicago.
+Advocate Lutheran General Hospital, located in Park Ridge, is a Level I (one)Trauma Center, which is the highest level available.
+Park Ridge is also very close to Presence Resurrection Hospital in Chicago.
 Patients are transported to either hospital quickly and efficiently.
 The department responds to all emergency calls inclusive of dispatch time in 6 minutes or less 90 % of the time.